AnTranExScience/TracingSupportTimeDoctorFreeRTOS/README.md

 Notice
 ==========
-The project examples are created for the demonstration purpose and don not have any charater of production code.
+The project examples are created for the demonstration purpose and don not have any character of production code.